moabu/cluster-mgr/manual_install/README.md

 ```
 HOST_LIST="ldaps://0.0.0.0:1636/ ldaps:///"
 ```

-- **On all your servers**, inside the chroot, go to `/etc/gluu/conf/` and edit `ox-ldap.properties` replacing:

-`servers: localhost:1636`

-With:

-`servers: {insert server1 FQDN here},{inster server2 FQDN here},...`

-Placing all servers in your cluster topology in this config portion.
+- You can also identify server IP addresses individually as well i.e. (ldaps://{server1's IP address}:1636/ ldaps://{server2's IP address}:1636/ ... ldaps:///" for more security.

-### 6. It is important that our servers times are synchronized so we must install ntp outside of the Gluu chroot and set ntp to update by the minute (necessary for delta-sync log synchronization).
+### 5. It is important that our servers times are synchronized so we must install ntp outside of the Gluu chroot and set ntp to update by the minute (necessary for delta-sync log synchronization).
 If time gets out of sync, the entries will conflict and their could be issues with replication.

 ```
 GLUU.root@host:/ # logout